 Renovation of the residential building responds to the client’s brief to provide 40 linear meters of book storage for a two-storey end of terrace house and improve the energy efficiency of the house.
 The architect decided to work within the fabric of the existing building rather than create a new loft structure or extension, due to the modest budget.

 The Challenge in Work

-Partel consulted and worked with Arboreal Architecture to designed a high-performance building that improves air quality and enabling them to reduce energy costs.
-There was installed a LUNOS ventilation system supplied by Partel, which controls moisture and provides constant fresh air without heat loss thanks to heat recovery units.
+Partel consulted and worked with Arboreal Architecture to design a modern, sustainable building that improves air quality and enabling them to reduce energy costs.
+There was installed a state-of-the-art LUNOS ventilation system, which controls moisture and provides constant fresh air without heat loss thanks to heat recovery units.

 Location: East London, UK

 The end result is an ingenious eco-home with a 'treehouse' loft library, super-bright, with clean and hygienic indoor air.

 The project won the award for “Most Innovative” at the 2019 New London Architecture Don’t Move, Improve!
 Awards.